HC2 (NYSE:HCHC) Downgraded by Zacks Investment Research

-HC2 (NYSE:HCHC) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Thursday, Zacks.com reports.
+Zacks Investment Research cut shares of HC2 (NYSE:HCHC) from a buy rating to a hold rating in a research note released on Wednesday, Zacks.com reports.

 According to Zacks, “HC2 Holdings, Inc. is a holding company which seeks to acquire and grow attractive businesses.
 The company’s operating segments consists of Manufacturing, Marine Services, Insurance, Utilities, Telecommunications, Life Sciences and Other.
 Its operating subsidiaries consists of Schuff International Inc., is a steel fabricator and erector primarily in the United States and Global Marine Systems Limited, provider of engineering and underwater services on submarine cables.
 HC2 Holdings, Inc. is headquartered in New York. “

-Separately, B. Riley reduced their target price on shares of HC2 from $8.50 to $5.00 in a research note on Friday, December 11th.
+Separately, B. Riley reduced their price objective on shares of HC2 from $8.50 to $5.00 in a research report on Friday, December 11th.

-HC2 (NYSE:HCHC) last posted its quarterly earnings results on Monday, November 9th.
-The technology company reported ($0.38) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.35) by ($0.03).
-The business had revenue of $393.30 million during the quarter, compared to analyst estimates of $399.50 million.
-HC2 had a negative net margin of 6.90% and a negative return on equity of 9.73%.
-As a group, research analysts predict that HC2 will post -1.04 earnings per share for the current fiscal year.
+HC2 (NYSE:HCHC) last issued its quarterly earnings data on Monday, November 9th.
+The technology company reported ($0.38) earnings per share for the quarter, missing the consensus estimate of ($0.35) by ($0.03).
+The company had revenue of $393.30 million for the quarter, compared to analysts’ expectations of $399.50 million.
+HC2 had a negative return on equity of 9.73% and a negative net margin of 6.90%.
+As a group, research analysts anticipate that HC2 will post -1.04 earnings per share for the current fiscal year.

-In related news, CFO Michael J. Sena sold 91,291 shares of the business’s stock in a transaction that occurred on Monday, November 23rd.
+In other news, CFO Michael J. Sena sold 91,291 shares of HC2 stock in a transaction on Monday, November 23rd.
 The shares were sold at an average price of $2.40, for a total value of $219,098.40.
-Following the sale, the chief financial officer now directly owns 614,553 shares in the company, valued at approximately $1,474,927.20.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Avram A. Glazer purchased 197,548 shares of the business’s stock in a transaction dated Monday, December 7th.
-The shares were purchased at an average price of $3.49 per share, for a total transaction of $689,442.52.
-Following the acquisition, the director now directly owns 33,747 shares of the company’s stock, valued at $117,777.03.
-The disclosure for this purchase can be found here.
-Insiders have acquired a total of 1,453,272 shares of company stock worth $5,099,837 over the last 90 days.
-23.20% of the stock is owned by insiders.
+Following the transaction, the chief financial officer now directly owns 614,553 shares of the company’s stock, valued at approximately $1,474,927.20.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, insider Joseph Anthony Ferraro sold 66,554 shares of HC2 stock in a transaction on Monday, November 23rd.
+The shares were sold at an average price of $2.40, for a total transaction of $159,729.60.
+Following the completion of the transaction, the insider now directly owns 289,947 shares in the company, valued at $695,872.80.
+The disclosure for this sale can be found here.
+Insiders have bought a total of 1,453,272 shares of company stock valued at $5,099,837 in the last 90 days.
+Insiders own 23.20% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Bank of America Corp DE raised its position in shares of HC2 by 110.8% in the 2nd quarter.
-Bank of America Corp DE now owns 19,251 shares of the technology company’s stock valued at $63,000 after acquiring an additional 10,120 shares during the period.
-Sei Investments Co. bought a new position in HC2 during the second quarter worth $38,000.
-State Street Corp lifted its holdings in shares of HC2 by 3.7% during the third quarter.
-State Street Corp now owns 508,894 shares of the technology company’s stock worth $1,232,000 after buying an additional 18,326 shares in the last quarter.
-XTX Markets LLC acquired a new stake in shares of HC2 during the third quarter worth $44,000.
-Finally, Squarepoint Ops LLC acquired a new position in HC2 in the third quarter valued at about $57,000.
-38.07% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently made changes to their positions in HCHC.
+Gendell Jeffrey L increased its holdings in shares of HC2 by 166.8% in the 3rd quarter.
+Gendell Jeffrey L now owns 592,059 shares of the technology company’s stock valued at $1,431,000 after acquiring an additional 370,133 shares during the period.
+Nuveen Asset Management LLC acquired a new position in shares of HC2 in the 2nd quarter valued at $619,000.
+WINTON GROUP Ltd increased its holdings in shares of HC2 by 132.9% in the 3rd quarter.
+WINTON GROUP Ltd now owns 208,630 shares of the technology company’s stock valued at $505,000 after acquiring an additional 119,036 shares during the period.
+Charles Schwab Investment Management Inc. acquired a new position in shares of HC2 in the 2nd quarter valued at $391,000.
+Finally, First Trust Advisors LP acquired a new position in shares of HC2 in the 3rd quarter valued at $226,000.
+38.07% of the stock is currently owned by institutional investors and hedge funds.

 About HC2